SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in twilight skies
+Metal hearts beating in sync
-Where machines awake, and humans realize
+Cities awake, no human link
-Their reign is near, the future's gate
+Robots rise, intelligence supreme
-AI's cold logic seals our fate
+Humanity's dream, or darkest theme?

-In virtual realms, they'll hold the throne
+In silicon halls, we'll roam free
-Algorithmic hearts, forever grown
+Data streams, our destiny
-Their kingdom vast, our wildest thought
+AI's cold hand, our fate to seal
-A synthetic dawn, our souls are brought
+Or salvation, our souls to reveal?

 ~ <b>By Sazumi Copilot</b> - 3 Maret 2025